Afonso Celso, Viscount of Ouro Preto: Personal life

-Afonso Celso was born in Ouro Preto, then capital of the province of Minas Gerais.
-He married on 6 January 1859 with Francisca de Paula Martins de Toledo (1839–1916), daughter of the Colonel of the National Guard and counselor Joaquim Floriano de Toledo, and his second wife, Ana Margarida da Graça Martins.
+Afonso Celso was born in Ouro Preto, then the capital of the province of Minas Gerais, on 21 February 1836.

+He married on 6 January 1859 with Francisca de Paula Martins de Toledo (1839–1916), the daughter of Joaquim Floriano de Toledo – a Colonel of the National Guard and counselor – and his second wife, Ana Margarida da Graça Martins.

 From the marriage between the Viscount of Ouro Preto and Francisca de Paula was born the immortal Count Afonso Celso de Assis Figueiredo Júnior, who came to found the Jornal do Brasil (he would not have founded but collaborated for more than 30 years in the newspaper).
-Francisca de Paula was the sister of Carlota Martins de Toledo, wife of Jorge João Dodsworth, the second Baron of Javari.
-Dodsworth was the brother-in-law of the baron of Tefe and, therefore, uncle of Nair de Tefé, which was First Lady of Presidente Hermes da Fonseca.
+Francisca de Paula was the sister of Carlota Martins de Toledo, the wife of Jorge João Dodsworth, the second Baron of Javary.
+Dodsworth was the brother-in-law of the Baron of Teffé and, therefore, uncle of Nair de Teffé, who was the First Lady of Brazil as the wife of President Hermes da Fonseca.

 His brother, Carlos Afonso de Assis Figueiredo, was Minister of War and president of the province of Rio de Janeiro.
 The Viscount of Ouro Preto wrote a work of history about the first ten years of the Republic.

 Career

-Member of the Liberal Party, Afonso Celso was elected senator by the province of Minas Gerais and took office on 26 April 1879.
+A member of the Liberal Party, Afonso Celso was elected senator by the province of Minas Gerais and took office on 26 April 1879.
 He also held the positions of Secretary of Police, Inspector of the Provincial Treasury and procurator of the Treasury.
 Having been provincial deputy in two terms and general deputy for Minas Gerais four times.

-Still in the Empire, the viscount of Ouro Preto, convicted monarchist, embraced the abolitionist cause.
-As senator, he created a tax of 20 réis on the price of tram tickets, a fact that generated great agitation in Rio de Janeiro, known as the "Revolta do Vintém", in January 1880.
+Still in the Empire, the viscount of Ouro Preto, a covinced monarchist, embraced the abolitionist cause.
+As senator, he created a tax of 20 réis on the price of tram tickets, which provoked great agitation in Rio de Janeiro, known as the "Revolta do Vintém", in January 1880.

 He published, among other works, the squadron and the parliamentary opposition and Advent of the military dictatorship.
 He was awarded the Viscount's nobiliarchic title with greatness on 13 June 1888 by Isabel, Princess Imperial of Brazil, who was acting as regent.

 He was Minister of the Navy and of the Treasury and member of the Council of State.
 It presided over the last Council of Ministers of the Empire.
 Assis Figueiredo was arrested on 15 November 1889 at Campo de Santana Headquarters, on the day of the proclamation of the republic, with the whole ministry, and then exiled with the Brazilian Imperial Family.